 What You Need To Know

-- RFA-2 or Phase 2 gaming applications will be evaluated based on five key criteria to include: General Overview, Finance, Economic Development, Building and Site Design and Mitigation
+- RFA-2 applications were evaluated based on five key criteria: General Overview, Finance, Economic Development, Building and Site Design and Mitigation

-- Public Input is invited and encouraged at several points along the systematic review process, including applicant presentations, public hearings, and host community meetings
+- Public Input was received and encouraged at several points along the systematic review process, including applicant presentations, public hearings, and host / surrounding community meetings

-The Massachusetts Gaming Commission moves toward licensing of expanded gaming facilities in accordance with the “Expanded Gaming Act” passed by the Governor and Massachusetts Legislature in 2011.
-The Commission is dedicated to ensuring that these facilities will provide the greatest possible economic development benefits and revenues to the people of the Commonwealth.
+The Massachusetts Gaming Commission is dedicated to ensuring that expanded gaming facilities will provide the greatest possible economic development benefits and revenues to the people of the Commonwealth.
 At the same time, the Commission works to reduce to the maximum extent possible the potentially negative or unintended consequences of the new facilities.

 Five Key Criteria

-Each of the five Commissioners will lead a team of industry experts to evaluate each gaming proposal based on more than 200 questions addressing the Commission’s key evaluation categories.
+Each of the five Commissioners led a team of industry experts to evaluate each gaming proposal based on more than 200 questions addressing the Commission’s key evaluation categories.

 The five key evaluation criteria for gaming proposals include: